Price Inequalities and Betti Number Growth on Manifolds without Conjugate Points: Introduction

 Let $\pi_i:M_i\to M$ be a sequence of Riemannian covers of $M$ with injectivity radii, denoted $\gamma_{g_{i}}(M_i)$, satisfying $\gamma_{g_{i}}(M_i)\to \infty$.
 Then there exists $b(n,k,\delta)>0$ so that for $\gamma_{g_{i}}(M_i)$ sufficiently large,

 In particular,

 \end{theorem}

-Observe that the range of Betti numbers covered by Theorem \ref{DGW} grows as the square root of the the lower bound $\delta$.
+Observe that the range of Betti numbers covered by Theorem \ref{DGW} grows as the square root of the lower bound $\delta$.
 Under our curvature normalization, $\delta$ can at most be $n-1$ with equality if and only if the underlying Riemannian manifold is real hyperbolic with sectional curvature $-1$.
 Thus, Theorem \ref{DGW} does not address the full range of Betti numbers achieved by DeGeorge and Wallach in the locally symmetric case.
 On the other hand, Theorem \ref{DGW} is not only free of any homogeneity requirement on the metric, but also does not require any direct assumption on the sectional curvature. \\

 Given a closed manifold $(M, g)$ without conjugate points and infinite residually finite fundamental group, the injectivity radius goes to infinity in any tower of regular Riemannian covers associated to a cofinal filtration of its fundamental group.
 (See \cite[Theorem 2.1]{Wallach}.)
 Hence Theorem \ref{DGW} not only implies \eqref{ratio} for certain $k$-th Betti numbers, but also implies $\frac{b_{k}(M_i)}{Vol_{g}(M_i)}$ decays exponentially in the injectivity radii $\gamma_{g_{i}}(M_{i})$.
 Such decay results have been obtained by numerous authors in the locally symmetric context.
 See for example \cite{Xue}, \cite{Sarnak}, \cite{Marshall}.
 Outside the locally symmetric space context, related results have also been obtained by \cite{BLLS} for $p-$adically defined towers, for which they show that if $\lim_{i\to\infty}\frac{b_{k}(M_i)}{Vol_{g}(M_i)} = 0,$ then $\frac{b_{k}(M_i)}{Vol_{g}(M_i)}$ decays like $Vol(M_i)^{-d}$, for a specific dimensional constant $d$.

-In a similar vein, we can reexpress the decay results of Theorem \ref{DGW} in terms of volumes under suitable hypotheses on the injectivity radii of Riemannian coverings associated to a cofinal filtration.
-We refer to such an assumption on the cofinal filtration as ``congruence type'', see Definition \ref{congruence type}.
-Under such assumptions Theorem \ref{DGW} immediately yields the following corollary.
+There is overlap between this paper and the results of \cite{Clair} on Betti number bounds.
+The results in \cite{Clair} are derived under some combination of a vanishing assumption on $L^{2}$-Betti numbers, a spectral gap assumption, and a positivity assumption for the Novikov-Shubin invariants.
+Our techniques not only do not require these latter assumptions but can be used both to verify the requisite $L^{2}$-Betti number vanishing or spectral gap hypotheses of \cite{Clair}, and to give a new analytical proof of the consequences of these assumptions.
+Price inequalities can also be applied to obtain information about Novikov-Shubin invariants.
+We hope to explore this direction in future work.